laminas/laminas-mvc/docs/book/migration/to-v2-7.md

 ## Middleware

-zend-mvc now registers `Zend\Mvc\MiddlewareListener` as a dispatch listener at a priority higher than `Zend\Mvc\DispatchListener`, allowing dispatch of [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware.
+laminas-mvc now registers `Laminas\Mvc\MiddlewareListener` as a dispatch listener at a priority higher than `Laminas\Mvc\DispatchListener`, allowing dispatch of [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware.
 Read the [middleware chapter](../middleware.md) for details on how to use this new feature.

 ## Application

-The constructor signature of `Zend\Mvc\Application` has changed.
+The constructor signature of `Laminas\Mvc\Application` has changed.
 Previously, it
 was:

 ```php